williamsd4808/3530-Project-2/README.md

 struct Node {

   string charm; //these two are guarenteed to be here

-  int[] magi;
+  //I (Daniel) used an int pointer for this array.
+It's generally easier for member variables in my opinion, but we can change my code if need be. int[] magi;

   Node* parent;  //This is here for me (Daniel).
 This should be initialized to NULL for all nodes.
 I should be the only one to access or change this variable.

+  //For this, I used a Node** i.e. otherRealms = new Node*[(# of realms)];

   Node*[] otherRealms;  //these are subject to change, and I'm not sure of the exact syntax, but this will be a basic setup.

 	int[] incantRequired;